Separator

 3. Create Target Market Profile(s)

-Depending on your product(s) you may have more than one target market – e.g., a different one for each product.
+Depending on your food product(s), you may have more than one target market – e.g., a different one for each product.
 You won’t find all the following information in the same place at the same time, but you can gather it and build your target profiles as you learn more.
 There will be some data that you need to research.

 Appealing Product Feature Key product features that this segment will find appealing. (e.g., locally sourced, organic, sustainable packaging, rich in vitamins or minerals etc.) Demographic Profile Age, income, education, gender, family situation, work category (white collar, blue collar) (e.g., 18-40, middle income, educated, predominantly females, married with kids living at home, white collar) Psychographic Profile Personality, interests, lifestyle, values (e.g., very busy, physically active and health conscious, conscious about the environment and sustainability, do not cook at home) Behavioral Profile Buying habits and purchasing behaviors (e.g., less brand loyal, buy in bulk, compare prices, shop online) Preferred Sales Channels Where this segment purchases your product (e.g., e-commerce, specialty retail, grocery retail, farmers’ markets, etc.) Preferred Communication Channels The most popular marketing or communication channels among this segment. (e.g., TV, Radio, social media platforms, email, lifestyle magazines, billboards etc.)